dlee1828/dlee1828.github.io/markdown/make-phony.md

 So I remove the underscore in `enter_file` to ensure that the target is stored internally with its non-underscored name.

 Also, I call `make_file_phony` both when creating a new file entry in the hash table *and* when retrieving an existing entry.
 This may seem unnecessary - shouldn’t we only need to set the file to phony when its entry is first created?
 This is what I thought initially.
-However, I realized that we actually need to call `make_file_phony` in both cases because of what I described above: a phony target can be referenced without an underscore.
+However, I realized that calling `make_file_phony` in both cases is necessary because of what I described above: a phony target can be referenced without an underscore.
 And it is possible for `enter_file` to get called with a phony target’s non-underscored name prior to getting called with its underscored name.
 If this happens, an entry for the target will get created in the hash table without that entry being marked phony.
 And if we only set underscored files to phony upon creation, then our target will not get marked phony, even when its rule is encountered and `enter_file` gets called with its underscored name.

 ## Testing

-After making these changes, I tested the new functionality with the following Makefile:
+After making these changes, I tested the new feature with the following Makefile:

 ```makefile
 # Phony target